AmoDinho/gatsby-poc/src/content/how-to-add-a-truck.md

 ### ADDING AND EDITING OPERATING LICENCES:

-##### Refer to your “Certificate of Registration” OR “Motor Vehicle License, License Disc and Roadworthy Certificate and Operator Card”.

 ##### **Step 1:** Login to your account, and make sure you have your statutory documents ready.

 ##### **Step 2:** On the left blue column, Click “My Fleet”.